Skip to contents

 )

-Next, we can add the endemicity data to our phylogenetic tree using the phylo4d class, again from the phylobase package.
+Next, we can add the endemicity data to our phylogenetic tree using features of phylo4d class, again from the phylobase package.
 This call is designed for phylogenetic and trait data to be stored together.
-The endemicity status needs to be converted into a data frame in order for the column to be labelled correctly.
+The endemicity status needs to be in a data frame format in order for this to work correctly.

 We can now visualise our phylogeny with the island endemicity statuses plotted at the tips.
 This uses the ggtree and ggplot2 packages.